What is data validation? What is data profiling?

 • Testing and validation.
 The tool should provide some level of testing so that data passes through the workflow properly and provides valid, useful data for analysis.

 • Coding.
-The tool will inevitably require some level of coding to detail transformation processes, workflows, interfaces and automation, but the coding requirements should be well-understood and within the capabilities present in the existing development team.
+Most tools require some level of coding to set up transformation processes, workflows, interfaces and automation.
+However, the best tools are those that minimize or simplify coding requirements and do not burden the development team.

 • Scalability.
 The tool should support current data volumes and workflow complexity and have the potential to handle additional data volumes and more complex workflows in the future.

-As with any tool selection, it's worth planning a series of cross-departmental proof-of-concept (POC) tests to evaluate potential tools and get firsthand experience with potential products before making a final adoption decision.
+As with the selection of any enterprise tool, it's worth planning a series of cross-departmental proof-of-concept (POC) tests to evaluate potential data transformation tools.
+These allow users to get firsthand experience before the organization makes a final decision to purchase a specific product.

 Learn what a POC is and how an organization can create one to help lay out the criteria needed when purchasing a new product.
 Examine how to write a POC using these free templates.